 Frequently Asked Questions

 Generally the listing period is for 120 days.
 This varies with the marketability of the property.
-I have had unusual properties that have needed a long time to find the right buyer.
+We have had unusual properties that have needed a long time to find the right buyer.
 Most properties, properly priced sell much sooner.How often do you represent the buyer and the seller?

 Exposure sells real estate.
 If we can make it easier for agents and their buyers to see the property, it is helpful and should result in a faster sale at the highest price.
-Is it necessary...NO.
-In most listings, I do not have a vacant unit and I meet and take all agents and their buyers through the property.What is the best time of the year to buy or sell?
+Is it necessary...NO!
+With most listings, we do not have a vacant unit and we make arrangements with the tenants and take all agents and their buyers through the property personally.What is the best time of the year to buy or sell?

 Most have heard that more sales happen in the Spring, so they assume this is the best time.
 While more sales happen in spring, there are also more properties on the market.
 While more buyers are attracted to this added inventory, there is also more competition for your property.
 There are only two slow months in real estate - January and August.Why do you work for a "residential" brokerage instead of a "commercial" firm?

-While I handle more sales than any other agent, the great majority of buyers still come from residential agents (even if they sell only one every year or so).
-Frank Howard Allen is the top producing residential company in Marin.
-The Greenbrae office is their top producing office.
-Here I have daily exposure to the top producing residential agents that can sell my listings.Do you use mortgage brokers?
+While we handle more sales than any other agent, the great majority of buyers still come from residential agents (even if they sell only one every year or so).
+Golden Gate Sotheby's International Realty is the top producing residential company in Marin.
+Here we have daily exposure to the top producing residential agents that can sell our listings.TAN – Top Agent Network